The Zoo is open daily through 10/31/23. Hours and closed dates below.

 In spring and fall, Giraffe Feeding is 10:30 am to 11:30 am or 2 pm to 3 pm.

-June 1 to August 31, Giraffe Feeding is 11 am - 1 pm or 4 pm to 6 pm.
+In summer, June 1 to August 31, Giraffe Feeding is 11 am - 1 pm or 4 pm to 6 pm.

 Please remember, the giraffes have individual preferences and engage in feeding at will.
 Everyone must follow Zoo staff instructions.
 Although attraction tickets aren't refundable, they can also be used on for the Potawatomi Express Train or Endangered Species Carousel.